-Transportation stations attract these criminals, often at the ticket booth, as do overnight train cars and Trans-Siberian express lines.
+Transportation stations attract petty criminals, often at the ticket booth, as do overnight train carriages and Trans-Siberian Express lines.

-Guangzhou, Xian and Guiyang are more noted for pickpocketing, says Lonely Planet.
+Guangzhou, Xian and Guiyang are all hotspots for pickpocketing.

-These petty crimes seem to rise in February during Chinese New Year, and on rare occasions, they can turn serious, with reports surfacing every now and again of violence or even murder committed against tourists.
+Reports of petty crime seem to rise in February, during Chinese New Year.
+On rare occasions, incidents can turn serious, with reports surfacing every now and again of violence or wiorse committed against visitors.

-One expat living in China notes that pickpockets frequently operate as packs by having one member distract you while another steals your wallet or purse.
+Pickpockets frequently operate in packs by having one member distract you while another steals your wallet or purse.

-A rule of caution when traveling anywhere applies doubly in China - don't leave anything valuable in your back pockets, and if you realize someone is trying to steal from you, make a lot of fuss and noise to attract attention and, hopefully, the police.
+A rule of caution when traveling anywhere applies doubly in China: don't leave anything valuable in your back pockets, and if you realize someone is trying to steal from you, make a lot of fuss and noise to attract attention and, hopefully, the police.

-Thieves in China also like bustling restaurants, so keep your bag on your lap.
+Thieves in China also like busy restaurants, so keep your bag securely on your lap.

-The British Foreign & Commonwealth Office reports that theft of British passports in particular has increased in big cities.
-Make sure you take a copy of your passport just in case.
+The British Foreign & Commonwealth Office reports that theft of British passports, in particular, has increased in big cities.
+Make sure you also travel with a copy of your passport just in case.

-Beijing's Silk Alley is known for beggars since it has such a high concentration of tourists shopping, as is the back end of the Forbidden City.
+Beijing's Silk Alley is well-known for beggars because of its high concentration of visitors shopping, as is the back end of the Forbidden City.

 More beggars roam from Xi Dan to the third ring.

-Some beggars use their own or possibly kidnapped children to up the emotional appeal.
-Child begging is a problem in China, and many suspect the country's high rate of missing children is tied to this arena.
+Child begging is a problem in China, and many suspect the country's high rate of missing children is tied to this practice.
+Some beggars use their own, or possibly kidnapped, children to up the emotional appeal.

-The children can be as pushy as the adults, and giving money to one innocent will often draw out a pack of additional kids hoping to collect.
+The children can be as pushy as the adults, and giving money to one child will often draw out a pack of additional kids hoping to collect.

-Some people have reported seeing adults hidden behind a corner or in an alleyway taking the money you've just given to a child.
+Some people have reported seeing adults hiding behind nearby taking the money you've just given to a child.
 Never give money to children, ever.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.